Ben Kenobi: (distant look) Obi-Wan Kenobi? Obi-Wan... Now that's a name I've not heard in a long time. A long time.

-- The Secret Service was protecting Lyndon Johnson during a trip to Canada.
-A particularly keen Serviceman stopped a middle-aged man who was about to walk into the house at Harrington Lake where the President was staying - "Who are you and where are you going?".
+- The Secret Service was protecting President Lyndon Johnson during a trip to Canada.
+A particularly keen agent stopped a middle-aged man who was about to walk into the house at Harrington Lake where the President was staying.
+"Who are you and where are you going?"
 "I live here, and I'm going to the bathroom," said Lester B. Pearson, Prime Minister of Canada.

 - On Richard Feynman's second day at Cornell, he went to the housing office to look for a place to stay.
 They told him "Listen, Buddy, the room situation is tough.
 In fact, it's so tough that believe it or not, a professor had to sleep in the lobby here last night."
 He replied, "I am that professor and I'm not keen on doing it again."